Operation Acid Gambit: The operation

 Leading the operation were Lieutenant Colonel Eldon Bargewell and Major Gary L. Harrell.
 The Delta operators were inserted onto the roof of the prison by MH-6 Little Bird helicopters.
 One operator was tasked to abseil down to the side of the building, hang outside Muse's cell window, and eliminate the guard charged with killing Muse if a rescue was mounted.
 However, the guard was not there.

 After breaching the rooftop door, the Delta operators descended the two flights of stairs towards Muse's cell.
 A Delta operator killed the guard who was responsible for killing Muse in case of a rescue.
 The lock on the door of Muse's cell was shot twice; however, it did not break, and a small explosive was used to gain access to his cell.

 Delta operators gave Muse body armor, a ballistic helmet, and goggles and moved him to the roof, where they would be exfiltrated by MH-6 Little Birds back to the US base.

 During extraction from the prison, the Hughes MH-6 Little Bird helicopter transporting Muse crashed.
-Delta Force operators Pat Savidge, Tom Caldwell, James Sudderth, and Kelly Venden were wounded in the crash.
+Delta Force operators Pat Savidge, Tom Caldwell, James Sudderth, David Agtsteribbe and Kelly Venden were wounded in the crash.
 Everyone aboard the helicopter took cover in a nearby building.
 The Delta operators managed to signal one of the gunships flying over the area with an infrared strobe light.
 Shortly afterwards, an M113 armored personnel carrier from the 5th Infantry Division extracted Muse and the retrieval team.